-Etsy is different from many companies in that they combine their social, environmental and business goals as one; they are all about helping small business flourish.
-According to Etsy, 76% of US sellers now consider their shop to be a business, and one third consider it their sole occupation.
-So, could this be you?
-Wondering how to make money on Etsy can lead to great things…
+Etsy is different from many companies in that they combine their social, environmental, and business goals as one; they are all about helping small businesses flourish.
+According to Etsy, 76% of U.S. sellers now consider their shop to be a business and one third consider it their sole occupation.

 Top Etsy Sellers to Get You Inspired

 Paintings, jewelry, candles – just some of the items that have earned their creators six figures since they joined the movement.
 And, these were ordinary people, just like you, wondering how to get their product out there.
 Let’s take a look at what some Etsy members have been up to in the last few years…

 Berkely Illustration opened in November 2007.
 They specialize in “modern animal portrait art drawn by hand” and have amassed nearly 53,000 sales of handcrafted art.
 The average print costs $18.
 The following for this shop has taken off so much that they published a book recently – a hardback copy of “Social Animals: A Berkley Bestiary Book” is available, signed or unsigned, for $18.95 on Etsy.
 Lifetime (up to the publication of this article) revenue 2007-2016: $954,000.